fabientownsend/fabientownsend.github.io/_posts/2016-09-26-presentation.markdown

 ---

 ![dunstable sunset]({{ site.url }}/assets/squirrel.jpg)
-Today is my third one to one with my mentors, Felipe and Christoph.
+Today is my third one-to-one with my mentors, Felipe and Christoph.
 Wait, what?
 Three people?
-It can't be one to one!
+It can't be one-to-one!
 Let's try again.
 Today is my third IPM with...

 During my IPM, I spoke about my previous week, how it went